 However, if you don't have a backup, the only way to recover permanently deleted photos from Mac is with the help of Remo Photo Recovery software for Mac.
-This professional tool will not only help you in finding and getting back deleted photos on Mac if you do not have a backup but also in complex data loss scenarios.

 If you use iCloud to store your pictures, then they can be recovered for up to 30 days after you delete them.
 Follow the below-mentioned procedure to recover deleted photos from iCloud.

 - Go to iCloud.com and log in with your Apple ID.

 - Click on the Recently Deleted album in the sidebar.

 - Select the photos you want to retrieve.

 Solution 5: Recover Permanently Deleted Photos from Mac